valleyofdoom/service-list-builder/README.md

   - Individual services to disable can be explicitly specified in the ``[individual_disabled_services]`` section.
 This section does not follow the *disable all except* logic.
 Only the services specified in this section will get disabled.
 This is useful in situations where the user only needs to disable a few user-mode services instead of using the *batch* approach with ``[enabled_services]`` or you would like to disable kernel-mode services at all

   - Paths to folders or binaries can be specified in the ``[rename_binaries]`` section.
-The logic behind this is that when a binary gets renamed to anything other than its original file name, it will not run
+The logic behind this is that when a binary gets renamed to anything other than its original file name, it will not run.
+Exclude the drive letter from the path as it is handled by the script.
+For example, ``C:\folder\program.exe`` should be written as ``\folder\program.exe``

 - Pass ``lists.ini`` as an argument to the program through the command-line with the command below to build the scripts